Skip to main content

 Digital handshake between code documentation and AI

-What a Good AGENTS.md Looks Like
+What Good Context Looks Like

 # AGENTS.md